overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 ## onScreenPropertyChanged
 #### Version added: 0.143

-> Fired when native window (or OSR on desktop) moved to other monitoror when current monitor resolution changed, with the following structure: [overwolf.windows.onScreenPropertyChangedEvent](#onscreenpropertychangedevent-object) Object
+> Fired when native window (or OSR on desktop) moved to other monitor when current monitor resolution changed, with the following structure: [overwolf.windows.onScreenPropertyChangedEvent](#onscreenpropertychangedevent-object) Object

 ## ODKWindow Object
 #### Version added: 0.78